George Kunda: Politics

-Vice president

-From 2008 to September 2011, Kunda served as vice president during Rupiah Banda's presidency.
+At the 2006 general election, Kunda stood as the Movement for Multi-Party Democracy (MMD) candidate in Muchinga constituency of Serenje District and won the seat.

+After the death of President Levy Mwanawasa, Rupiah Banda was elected as the President of Zambia in November 2008 and Kunda was chosen to be his vice-president up to the next election in September 2011.
 At a mining conference in June 2011, Kunda stated that Zambia was interested in expanding their mining resources, such as iron ore and uranium.

+Kunda stood again as the MMD candidate in Muchinga constituency at the 2011 general election and was re-elected.
+After his death on 16 April 2012, his son, Howard Kunda, succeeded him as the MMD candidate at the subsequent Muchinga constituency by-election and was elected.

 Homosexuality

 In May 2010, Kunda claimed that homosexuality could lead to "sadism and Satanism".
 Kunda brought up the topic of homosexuality in the months leading to the 2011 elections as a "wedge issue" by addressing the Parliament of Zambia on 18 March 2011 and highlighted that homosexuality in Zambia is illegal and punishable in the Zambian law.

 Death

 On 16 April 2012, Kunda died of a kidney failure.
 He was buried at Leopards Hill Memorial Park in Lusaka on 20 April 2012.